szoftveres/RF_Microwave/Amplifier/single_bjt/README.md

 The transistor is biased to ~4.5mA (minimum noise figure, according to the datasheet) and the ports are matched with single parallel open stubs.
 Gain is on the order of ~10dB with good (but narrow-band) input match at 915MHz (ISM mid-band).

-Biasing of the collector is implemented by using a 1/4 wave (RF) shorted transmission line, which (as opposed to using an inductor) has the extra benefit of suppressing 2nd order harmonics, due to presenting an RF short at 2f at the collector of the transistor.
+Biasing of the collector is implemented by using a λ/4 (RF) shorted transmission line, which (as opposed to using an inductor) has the extra benefit of suppressing 2nd order harmonics, due to presenting an RF short at 2f at the collector of the transistor.

 ![schem](schem.png)